zaniluca/corretto/README.md

 # Corretto

-Corretto (Italian for "Free from errors") is a simple and essential schema validation package for go structs.
+Corretto (Italian for "Free from errors")[^1] is a simple but powerful schema validation package for go structs.
 It is designed with code readability in mind.

 The library is inspired by popular JavaScript libraries like [Yup](https://github.com/jquense/yup) and [Zod](https://github.com/colinhacks/zod), and it aims to provide a similar experience in Go.